BenKoppenaal/SemVerPrecedence/README.md

 from SymVerPrecedence.precedenceByStringManipulation import determinePrecedence
 ```

-Using string manipulation:
+Using regular expression:
 ```
-from SymVerPrecedence.precedenceByStringManipulation import determinePrecedence
+from SymVerPrecedence.precedenceByRegex import determinePrecedence
 ```

 An example using the Python interpreter in a terminal: